Enzzza/law-scraper/README.md

-# law-scraper
-Scraper for getting demographics of lawyers in BiH
+# This code is made for purpose of program IEEE innovation nation Bosnia & Herzegovina